ArrowheadFramework/ahf-docker/README.md

 ## SimpleServiceDiscovery

 Systems without DNS-SD capabilities might consider using the SimpleServiceDiscovery service which is included.
-[Developed by Federico Montori](https://bitbucket.org/fedeselmer/simpleservicediscovery/), this service provides a REST API for performing operations on the service registry.
+[Developed by Federico Montori and Hasan Derhamy](https://bitbucket.org/fedeselmer/simpleservicediscovery/), this service provides a REST API for performing operations on the service registry.

 The docker compose configuration will automatically deploy it.
 The corresponding files are located in the `simpleservicediscovery` directory.